 Tuesday mornings are designated as academic mornings.
 During this time residents have three hours of protected educational time and are excused from regular patient care activities.
 In addition to Grand Rounds, all residents are expected to attend their respective Intern Resident Conference/Boot Camp Series, or Senior Resident Patient Management/ Basic Science Conference.

 Intern Resident Conference is specially designed to teach intern residents the essential principles and topics of surgery.
-Following the conclusion of Boot Camp, Junior Resident Conference sessions are proctored by the Intern Conference Director, Associate Program Director and/or an invited faculty preceptor.
+Following the conclusion of Boot Camp, Junior Resident Conference sessions are proctored by the Intern Conference Director, Director of Surgical Education, Program Director, Associate Program Director and/or an invited faculty preceptor.
 Throughout the year, each categorical intern will prepare his/her assigned topic utilizing a case presentation format teaching the major points of the area throughout the presentation.
 Additionally, each PGY 2 and 3 resident will prepare two assigned topics utilizing a case presentation format teaching the major points of the area throughout the presentation.
 Faculty will provide feedback in the form of a written evaluation and provide a critique of the residents teaching skills.
 Also, included are several attending lectures on essential topics of surgery.
 Residents will have access to all of the web-based educational resources available through SCORE.

 Divisional Service Conferences are held weekly.
 Residents and students rotating on the service and faculty members of the Division Service participate in these conferences.
 Rhode Island Hospital holds eight Divisional Conferences each week, The Miriam Hospital and the VAMC each hold one Divisional Conference each week.
 All Division Service Conferences are directed and proctored by the Division Director, and or designated faculty member.
 All aspects of patient disease, including pathophysiology, surgical technique and patient management are addressed and discussed.